UMUAS/drone-os/README.md

 mavproxy.py --console --map --aircraft test --master=:14550
 ```

-The final step is to install Gazebo
+The final step is to install Gazebo.

 ## Installing Gazebo
 The official ArduPilot guide for ROS2+Gazebo uses Gazebo Harmonic version, which works with ROS2 Jazzy.
 Again, be sure to install required dependencies for ROS2 Jazzy, not ROS2 Humble.